klesnick823/HallThruster.jl/docs/src/tutorials/simulation.md

 avg = het.time_average(solution, 0.5u"ms")

-# extract the cell centers in meters, and multiply to convert to cm
+# extract the grid points in meters, and multiply to convert to cm
-z_cm = avg.grid.cell_centers .* 100
+z_cm = avg.grid .* 100

 # extract the ion velocity and convert to km/s
 ui_km_s = avg.frames[].ions[:Xe][1].u ./ 1000